0x1eef/xchan.rb/README.md

 #### `#recv`

 The `ch.recv` method performs a blocking read.
-A read might block because of a lock held by another process, or because a read from the underlying IO blocks.
-The example performs a read that blocks in a child process until the parent process writes to the channel:
+A read can block when a lock is held by another process, or when a read from the underlying socket blocks.
+This example performs a read that blocks in a child process until the parent process writes to the channel:

 ```ruby
 require "xchan"